 I was re-reading a book while having a chat with my father this morning.
-We talk the usual stuffs that we were talking every time I got the chance to sit down with him.
-These includes politics, movies, life and other stuffs.
-I’m not sure if those are the usual father-daughter topics.
-Then he asked about the book I’m reading that time – “Tuesdays with Morrie” by Mitch Albom.
+We talked about the usual stuffs that we normally discuss every time I got the chance to sit down with him.
+These includes politics, movies, life, and other common things.
+I’m not sure if those are the usual father-daughter topics, though.
+Anyway, he asked about the book I’m reading at that time – “Tuesdays with Morrie” by Mitch Albom.
 I’ve already read that book few years ago, but I just want to re-read it once more.
-I even offered it to him, I think it’s a good book and he might enjoy it.
-But he refused, because the letters are two small for his eyesight.
-I also found out from him that some of the books that I am reading, he already read when he was younger.
+I even offered it to him, I think it’s a good book and that he might enjoy it.
+But he refused, because unfortunately the fonts are two small for his eyesight.
+I also found out from him that some of the books that I am reading are book he already read when he was younger.
 Like “The Greatest Miracles in the World” , “The Return of the Rag Picker” by Og Mandino and the likes.
-I wasn’t aware that he had also interest in novel stuffs.
+I wasn’t aware that he had also interest in fictions.
+I always fancy him as someone who read news but never fictions.

 Life lessons from “Tuesday with Morrie“